The Corkscrew & The New Manager

 Dear Friends and Family,

 10:16 am August 21st was one of the highlights of my year, the moment the moon totally blotted out the sun in my backyard.
 The lead up to the eclipse was pretty amazing too.
 “What about the dead bodies?” a local asked.
 “They’re expecting millions here.
-Statistically, the number of people who die per million every day must outnumber the number of refrigerators the morgue has.”
+Statistically, the number of people who die per million daily must outnumber the number of refrigerators the morgue has.”
 In the end, only a few thousand came to our county of 45,000.
 None died that I know of.
 I think people were scared off by expectations of Highway 101 turning into a parking lot and a 50% chance of clouds.
 I’m decorating my Christmas tree with Eclipse Glasses.
 Continue reading

 Mad Marshmallow Disease & Other Fireside Stories